-The video conference "shows that in this digital age, government-to-government business can continue despite the adverse circumstances, and also demonstrates our commitment to advance our bilateral cooperation even as we deal with the pandemic", said Mr Lee.
+The virtual meeting shows that in this digital age, government business can continue despite the pandemic, he said, adding that it also showed both countries' commitment to advancing bilateral ties even as they deal with the coronavirus.

-One of the agreements signed upgraded a memorandum of understanding (MOU) on military training area development to a treaty.
+Singapore and Australia signed an agreement that upgraded a memorandum of understanding on military training area development to a treaty.